“I’m pretty confident in my ability to be a good manager, but a lot of it is instinct…I’m not sure I can teach that to others.”

-Teams that had this psychological safety built were more likely to be successful in a project.
+Teams that had this psychological safety built were more likely to be successful on a project.

-One of the best ways to promote psychological safety is to bake it into your culture.
+One of the best ways to promote psychological safety is to make it an essential part of your culture.

 To learn more about promoting psychological safety on your team, read: Why You Should Prioritize Psychological Safety to have an Innovative Team.